Grow your LinkedIn Company Page Followers

 When looking to generate leads without the ad spent, have a look at the following video from Semrush

-There are some caveats and best practices that we’d highly recommend.
+There are some caveats and social media best practices that we'd highly recommend:

 1. Apply common sense when selecting contacts and sending your follow request.

-Not only is it spam to "just blast out follow requests" (and might get you penalized), but it is also of little use to have contacts follow your page if the messages are of little relevance to them.
+Not only is it spam to "just blast out follow requests" (and might get you penalized), but it is also useless to have contacts follow your page if the messages are irrelevant.
 The worst thing you can do is alienate a potential follower by persistently inviting them to follow a page that offers them little to no value.

-As much as we’d like to think that people who follow us personally would also be interested in our company, it’s not always true.
-If they’re connected to you but aren’t your target market and not interested in what you sell, they won’t follow you back.
+As much as we'd like to think that people who follow us personally would also be interested in our company, it's not always true.
+They won't follow you back if they're connected to you but aren't your target market and are not interested in what you sell.

 2. Make sure your page is up to date, with relevant and recent content.